The season of Lent reflects Jesus' 40 days in the wilderness, preparing our hearts for His resurrection.

 Taking Up the Cross

-He called the crowd with his disciples and said to them, “If any wish to come after me, let them deny themselves and take up their cross and follow me.
-For those who want to save their life will lose it, and those who lose their life for my sake, and for the sake of the gospel, will save it.
-For what will it profit them to gain the whole world and forfeit their life? - Mark 8:34-36 (Denying oneself and taking up the cross)
+"And when he had called the people unto him with his disciples also, he said unto them, Whosoever will come after me, let him deny himself, and take up his cross, and follow me.
+For whosoever will save his life shall lose it; but whosoever shall lose his life for my sake and the gospel's, the same shall save it.
+For what shall it profit a man, if he shall gain the whole world, and lose his own soul? - Mark 8:34-36 (Denying oneself and taking up the cross)

 - Denying Self: Jesus emphasizes denying oneself as a fundamental part of discipleship.
 This involves putting aside personal desires, ambitions, and selfish pursuits to follow Christ